 The largest recruitment platform in India is Naukri.
 Other job boards that US employers should consider include LinkedIn, Times Jobs, Monster India, Indeed, Shine, Freshersworld, Glassdoor, Job Sarkari, Upwork, and Placement India.

 How do you interview remote workers in India?

 As in the US, the Indian interview process is generally regarded as formal and structured.
 For corporate positions, there are often two rounds of interviews and in some cases some form of competency testing.
 There is usually a set list of questions an interviewer will be working from, centering on qualifications and education.
 Interviewees will aim to answer these questions politely and succinctly, which may differ from US candidates who are culturally more likely to promote themselves and their achievements.

-Indian CVs tend to be longer and can span two, three or more pages compared to single-page American CV’s.
-These Indian CVs typically contain an entire career history and details on each position held.
-Although not mandatory, a professional photo of the candidate may also be included with the CV.
-Some Indian CVs also contain some personal information such as race or gender, which are not included on an American CV.
+Indian resumes (also referred to as a CV) tend to be longer and can span two, three, or more pages compared to single-page American resumes.
+These Indian resumes typically contain an entire career history and details on each position held.
+Although not mandatory, a professional photo of the candidate may also be included with the resume.
+Some Indian resumes also contain some personal information such as race or gender, which are not included on an American resume.

-Is making an offer to an employee in India different to hiring in the USA?
+Is making an offer to an employee in India different from hiring in the USA?

 It’s commonplace to negotiate the salary after extending a job offer in India.
-Salaries will often be quoted in terms of CTC or cost to company which will include pay as well as any other costs the company will incur due to employment.
-This could include benefits like health insurance, the cost of a driver, or company car, subsidies for food, clothing or equipment, contributions to provident fund and will also include your gratuity amount.
-Generally, the take home pay amounts to about 70% of the CTC.
+Salaries will often be quoted in terms of CTC or cost to the company which will include pay as well as any other costs the company will incur due to employment.
+This could include benefits like health insurance, the cost of a driver or company car, subsidies for food, clothing, or equipment, contributions to provident fund and will also include your gratuity amount.
+Generally, the take-home pay amounts to about 70% of the CTC.